drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 actually not any single tutorial that I would recommend to anyone willing to learn them, without actually scaring them.

-Do you remember the infamous definition:

-"A monad is just a monoid in the category of endofunctors" ?
+Do you remember the infamous definition: "*A monad is just a monoid in the category of endofunctors*" ?

 Me neither!